qmacro/qmacro.github.io/_posts/2021-06-12-remote-access-to-docker-on-my-synology-nas.markdown

 #### Add the docker group, with the administrator user as a member

-Time to create the group then, using the DSM specific command:
+Time to create the group then, using the DSM specific command; I specified the `administrator` user to be added directly, as I did it:

 ```bash
 administrator@ds1621plus:~$ sudo synogroup --add docker administrator